uikraft-hub/yt-downloader-gui/CONTRIBUTING.md

 ---

-Thank you for contributing to Youtube-Media-Downloader!
+Thank you for contributing to yt-downloader!
 Your efforts help make this tool better for everyone.
 If you have questions about these guidelines, feel free to open an issue for discussion.